List of Star (Disney+) original programming

-Star was a hub within the Disney+ streaming service for television and film content intended for a general audience.
-The hub is available in a subset of countries where Disney+ operates.
-Programs released exclusively on Star are branded as "Star Originals".
-Content from Disney-owned networks such as Hulu, ABC and FX, along with other Disney-owned programming premiere exclusively on Star internationally.
-Star also produces original local content which is exclusively released on the platform.
+Star is a hub within the Disney+ streaming service for television and film content.
+Star first launched on February 23, 2021, in several countries outside of the United States, before expanding to other countries over time.
+Programs released exclusively on Star were branded as "Star Originals".
+Content from Disney-owned networks such as Hulu, ABC, and FX, along with other Disney-owned programming, would premiere exclusively on Star internationally.
+Star would also produce original local content exclusively for the platform.

 On August 6, 2025, Disney announced plans to discontinue the Star brand as a Disney+ content hub beginning on October 8, 2025, and to extend the Hulu branding internationally as a replacement.
 Earlier in May 2025, Canada was among the first to replace the "Star Originals" branding with "Hulu Originals on Disney+".
+Japan is the only market in which the Star branding has been retained, as the Hulu brand there is owned by Nippon Television.

 Original programming

+Star was not rebranded in Japan and these shows continue to be branded as Star Originals in the country.